FOCUS: for Students with Learning Disabilities and ADHD

 The FOCUS program is structured to meet the individual student’s needs.
 During the freshman year, students are enrolled in phase I which provides intense weekly coaching and mentoring with the disability specialist.
 Once students feel comfortable, they can choose to enroll in phase II which is offered at a reduced cost and reduced meetings with the disability specialist.
-To learn more about Phase I and Phase II click here.
+To learn more about the 4 Stages click here.

 Cleveland, Ohio Birthday:

 Dr. Rachel H. Meyer, Disability Specialist at Ursuline College Education:

 Therapy, Shawn Reed Training, 2013 Favorite Place in NE Ohio: